10 Best Things To Do In Honolulu When It Rains

 Byodo In is a beautiful Buddhist temple located at the foot of the Ko’olau mountain range that can be quite tranquil to be at whilst it’s raining.

-Byodo In temple is a non-practicing Buddhist temple that welcomes visitors of all faith for an afternoon of peace and to enjoy the beauty of the grounds.
-Parking is available at the grounds and tickets to enter the temple is $5 for adults and $2 for children.
+Byodo In temple is a non-practicing Buddhist temple that welcomes visitors of all faiths for an afternoon of peace and to enjoy the beauty of the grounds.
+Parking is available at the grounds and tickets to enter the temple are $5 for adults and $2 for children.

 Location: 900 South Beretania Street, Honolulu, Hawai‘i 96814